top of page

 (YouTube)

-This is a kinescope of the 7 am hour from November 20, 1957, which was broadcast live on the NBC network and on WEEK-TV.
+Click on the image above to go to YouTube to watch this video.
+This is a kinescope of the 7 am hour from November 20, 1957, broadcast live on the NBC network and WEEK-TV.

 (YouTube)